 A less common reason that debit cards may not prompt for a PIN is that the card is not a “PIN-preferring” card.
 Banks that issue debit cards can set preferences on how the card should be authorized.
 The bank can decide that a card is “PIN requiring” (meaning it will decline or the transaction will be cancelled if a PIN is not entered), “PIN preferring” (meaning that it will first ask for a PIN but if the PIN is not entered, it will ask for a signature), or it can be “signature preferring” (meaning that it will ask for a signature first.)

-PIN-requiring cards will not process at all if a PIN is not entered.
+PIN-requiring cards will not process at all if a customer doesn’t enter their PIN.
 If your customers’ transactions are cancelled without giving an option for signature, their cards may be PIN-requiring.
-If your customers’ transactions prompt for a PIN but give the option to sign for the transaction instead of entering a PIN, the card is “PIN-preferring.”
+On the other hand, if your customers’ transactions prompt for a PIN but give the option to sign for the transaction instead of entering a PIN, the card is “PIN-preferring.”

 If your terminal prompts some customers to enter a PIN and not other customers, and your customers are choosing “US Debit,” pay attention to the bank that issued the card.
 Does your machine never prompt for a PIN for Bank of America cards, for example?
 This may give you insight into whether particular banks are responsible for the lack of PIN prompt.